Dengue fever outbreaks: 2010

 In many undeveloped regions, "authorities do not have adequate facilities to detect dengue cases."
-Notably, in the Philippines where patients seek herbal medication in lieu of hospitals for treating dengue, death rates as evidenced below are statistically far greater than other affected areas.
-As many cases go unreported, higher statistics here do not necessarily indicate a larger outbreak.
-In 2010, Latin America alone reported a sum of 1.5 million cases.
+In the Philippines where patients seek herbal medication in lieu of hospitals for treating dengue, death rates as evidenced, are statistically far greater than other affected areas.
+Because many cases go unreported, higher statistics do not necessarily indicate a larger outbreak.
+In 2010, Latin America alone reported 1.5 million cases.

 2011

 Philippines dengue case load for Q1 2011 was some 5% higher than the preceding year, at 18,885 cases and 115 deaths.
 For 2011 until April 16, Brazil has recorded some 56,882 cases with 39 deaths, Paraguay with 27,000 cases and 31 deaths.

 A notable case was that of Trinidad and Tobago's first female Prime Minister, Kamla Persad-Bissessar, who was diagnosed with dengue fever in August 2011, prompting investigation into the possibility of an epidemic on the twin-island republic.

 In 2012 the Island of Madeira experienced its first outbreak of dengue with 1080 confirmed cases.

 Some 52,008 cases of dengue fever were recorded in Thailand from Jan to Oct 16, 2012, with 50 deaths.